BitBadges/bitbadges-quickstart/README.md

 <!-- public/images/bitbadges-quickstart.png -->
 <img src="https://github.com/bitbadges/bitbadges-quickstart/blob/main/public/images/bitbadges-quickstart.png" alt="BitBadges Quickstart" width="100%"/>

+## Branches

+The main branch is the default branch, but there are also other branches that you may find useful.
+We hope to support multiple use cases and provide a variety of starting points for different projects via the different branches.
+For example, there may be a branch with a subscription starter kit already implemented.

 ## Getting Started

 First, you will need to configure your .env file.
 An example is provided at .env.example.